WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 message.
 The digital signature must be created using the key pair of the associated blockchain account, i.e. the account from which the `A1` message has been sent.

+Note that RFC 7515 (JWS) refers to RFC 7518 (JSON Web Algortihms, JWA) that registers the cryptographic algorithms and identifiers to be used with JWS.
+However, Whiteflag authentication method 1 must use the signature algortihm and cryptographic paramters of the underlying blockchain.
+Therefore, although Whiteflag uses the JWS data structure from RFC 7515 (JWS), it cannot and does not comply with RFC 7518 (JWA).

 The non-serialised payload with authentication information must be a JSON object itself and must at least have the following properties: the